 Burrowing Owl (Athene cunicularia) - The burrowing owl is designated as a CDFW Species of Special Concern.
-The burrowing owl is a covered species not adequately conserved under the

-MSHCP, which means that projects located within the burrowing owl survey area may have to evaluate avoidance measures if burrowing owls are present.
+The burrowing owl is a covered species not adequately conserved under the MSHCP, which means that projects located within the burrowing owl survey area may have to evaluate avoidance measures if burrowing owls are present.

-The burrowing owl occurs in shortgrass prairies, grasslands, lowland scrub, agricultural lands (particularly rangelands), prairies, coastal dunes, desert floors, and some artificial, open areas as a year-long resident (Haug, et al. 1993).
+The burrowing owl occurs in shortgrass prairies, grasslands, lowland scrub, agricultural lands (particularly rangelands), prairies, coastal dunes, desert floors, and some artificial, open areas as a year-long resident (Haug et al. 1993).
 They require large open expanses of sparsely vegetated areas on gently rolling or level terrain with an abundance of active small mammal burrows.
 As a critical habitat feature need, they require the use of rodent or other burrows for roosting and nesting cover.

 The burrowing owl was not detected in the Study Area during focused burrowing owl surveys conducted by GLA biologists.
 The biologists did not observe burrowing owls, or evidence of burrowing owls (e.g., cast pellets, preened feathers, or whitewash clustered at a burrow).
-GLA did confirm that the entirety of the Study Area (19.85 acres) has the potential to support the burrowing owl.
+GLA did confirm that the majority of the Study Area (15.66 acres consisting of disturbed non-native grassland, disturbed/developed, and ornamental)) has the potential to support the burrowing owl.